abz-conf/abz-conf.github.io/.github/src/content/site/2024/Registration.md

 | Late student registration (workshops are included) | June 16, 2024 | €300 |
 | Late workshop registration only (1 day)  | June 16, 2024 | €180 |

+Extra tickets for Welcome Reception on June 25th, Social City Tour with dinner on June 26th, Social dinner on June 27th can be purchased during registration

 ## Author Policy

 At least one “Author Registration” per paper accepted is required before April, 20th.